 He adds that since the market is open and a competitive one, the buyers have the freedom to buy from where they find reasonable rates as per them.

 “I have cut down the use of onions in the kitchen since the prices are soaring high”, shares Pooja Chettri, a homemaker from Tadong, Gangtok.
-There are many households like Pooja’s who have not totally stopped the use of onions but are finding ways to control its use and at the same time savour the food with the much-used ingredient in it.
+There are many households like Pooja’s who have not totally stopped the use of onions but are finding ways to control its use and savour food with the much-used ingredient in it.

 “We cannot stop using onions.
 Now it becomes imperative for the government to intervene and monitor the prices”, asserts Neeta Bhutia, a consumer from Deorali, Gangtok.

-For Ranjit Prasad Gupta, a vegetable vendor it Deorali, Gangtok, his sake of onions have drastically dropped to 35-40% since last month.
+For Ranjit Prasad Gupta, a vegetable vendor it Deorali, Gangtok, his sale of onions have drastically dropped almost 35-40% since last month.
 Ranjit, who usually used to sell 6-8 sacks of onions a month is now being able to sell only 2-3 bags which sums up to just 100 -300 kgs a month.